tradle/bitjoe-client-js/README.md

-# bitjoeAPI
+# bitjoe client
-tradle bitjoe api
+use this tradle bitjoe api to issue REST http requests to bitjoe